THANNAGA/Reset-Networks/README.md

 ## Conclusion

-Reset networks show that topography naturally emerges in deep CNN classifiers when they are composed with one another.
+Reset networks show that topography has to emerge in deep CNN classifiers when they are composed with one another.
 In this view, the topographic cortex should not be modeled as a single classifier, however deep and richly organized, but as a sequence of levels of neural network classifiers.
-This predicts that the outputs of CNN classifiers are either spatially organized, or somehow reshaped spatially during the course of composition.
+This rests on the idea that the cortex has the ability to compose networks with one another if need be, and predicts that the outputs or the late computational stages of cortical classifiers are either spatially organized, or somehow reshaped spatially during the course of composition.

 ## Citation
 Hannagan T. Reset networks: Topography at scale. bioRxiv.